Hunter Valley Inns and Hotels

 In 1847 the Golden Fleece, still owned by Thomas Dangar, was available for lease by contacting Henry Richards at 'Neotsfield' (Henry Dangar's Estate).
 Said to be in full trade and capable of doing a large amount of business, the Golden Fleece was advertised as a first rate business

-New Golden FleeceThe premises of the old Golden Fleece were re-named the Woolpack Inn when Thomas Dangar moved the license of the Golden Fleece Inn to a 'commodious house erected in Liverpool Street, Scone' in 1850
+New Golden FleeceThe premises of the old Golden Fleece were re-named the Woolpack Inn when Thomas Dangar moved the licence of the Golden Fleece Inn to a 'commodious house erected in Liverpool Street, Scone' in 1850

 This was the first licenced House on arriving at Scone from Murrurundi - to be named The New Golden Fleece Inn.
 No expense had been spared in the construction of the new Inn.
-A 12- stall stable, coach house and extensive stockyard was provided and horse and bullock paddocks were supplied with grass and water.....As it is possible that the old Golden Fleece Inn will be continued as a licensed house, Thomas Dangar trusts that his old friends will not mistake the house and call at the OLD instead of the NEW
+A 12- stall stable, coach house and extensive stockyard was provided and horse and bullock paddocks were supplied with grass and water.....As it is possible that the old Golden Fleece Inn will be continued as a licenced house, Thomas Dangar trusts that his old friends will not mistake the house and call at the OLD instead of the NEW.

 Adjoining the new Inn in Kelly Street, Dangar had re-opened his Tradesman's Store.

-In 1862 it was reported that he was leaving the Golden Fleece - It is with regret that we notice we are about to lose a townsman who has been amongst us for only two or three years, but who has during that short time wound himself round the hearts of many, who in his absence will miss a sterling friend and bountiful donor.
+In 1862 it was reported that he was leaving the Golden Fleece - "It is with regret that we notice we are about to lose a townsman who has been amongst us for only two or three years, but who has during that short time wound himself round the hearts of many, who in his absence will miss a sterling friend and bountiful donor.
 Mr. Frederick Moloney was the first to head any list that had for its object the alleviation of distress, at the same time was most prominent to aid and encourage different sports for the amusement of the public, and we shall at all events feel his loss if only in these respects; but as a publican all speak highly of the management of the Golden Fleece - the ready welcome and courteous attention paid by mine host.
-We hope the new occupier will win for himself and family the same kindly and affectionate regard that Mr. and Mrs. Moloney carry with them in leaving Scone
+We hope the new occupier will win for himself and family the same kindly and affectionate regard that Mr. and Mrs. Moloney carry with them in leaving Scone."

 The licence was transferred to Mr. Green previously from Sydney.

 Robert NichollsRobert Nicholls was proprietor in 1869.

 Robert FergusonRobert Ferguson held the licence in the 1880s

 References Maitland Mercury 13 January 1844

 Maitland Mercury 10 March 1847

-State Archives Publicans' Licences
+State Archives Publicans' licences